The 32nd First Annual

 Ig Nobel Prize Ceremony

 Thursday, September 15, 2022

-The 32nd First Annual Ig Nobel Prize ceremony will happen (as in 2020 and 2021, in deference to the lurking ambitions of Covid-19) entirely online on Thursday, September 15, 2022, at 6:00 pm (US eastern time).
+The 32nd First Annual Ig Nobel Prize ceremony will happen (as in 2020 and 2021, in deference to the lurking ambitions of Covid-19) entirely online, on Thursday, September 15, 2022, at 6:00 pm (US eastern time).
 Ten new Ig Nobel prizes will be awarded for things that make people LAUGH, then THINK.
 Here’s video of the ceremony:

 |What Languages? | Ceremony Details|

 |Support The Igs | Ig Informal Lectures|

 The ceremony itself will include these traditional elements:

 - Winners — Ten new Ig Nobel Prize winners will be introduced.
 Each winner (or winning team) has done something that makes people LAUGH, then THINK

 - Presenters — A gaggle of genuine, genuinely bemused Nobel laureates handed the Ig Nobel Prizes to the new Ig Nobel winners.
 Here’s the gaggle: